sentinel-hub/custom-scripts/sentinel-2/l2a_optimized/README.md

 ## Description

 True color composite uses visible light bands red, green and blue in the corresponding red, green and blue color channels, resulting in a natural colored product, that is a good representation of the Earth as humans would see it naturally.
+This visualization uses highlight compression to ensure no maxing-out of clouds or snow, uses sRGB encoding for no extra darkening of shadows and adds a small amount of saturation boost.

 ## Description of representative images